-- 1. Select the Active Directory | Groups category.
+- 1. In the Manager, select the Active Directory > Groups category.

 - 2. Select the group in the result list.

 - 3. Select the Assign secretaries task.

-- 4. Select the table which contains the user from the menu Table at the top of the form.
+- 4. Select the table which contains the user from the Table menu at the top of the form.
 You have the following options:

-- · Active Directory user accounts
+- Active Directory user accounts

-- · Active Directory contacts
+- Active Directory contacts

-- · Active Directory groups
+- Active Directory groups

 - 5. In the Add assignments pane, assign secretaries.

-- OR -

-In the Remove assignments pane, remove secretaries.
+TIP: In the Remove assignments pane, you can remove assigned secretaries.